whatchamacallem/debcargo-conf/README.rst

 These tests are going to be marked as flaky in autopkgtest, still executed but won't fail the autopkgtest run.

-Currently, using debcargo, it is not possible to add new dependencies as part of an autopkgtest run.
-See https://salsa.debian.org/rust-team/debcargo/-/merge_requests/24 Instead, just override ``debian/tests/control``.
-See ``src/cbindgen/`` as example.

 Please note that ``[packages.lib]\ntest_is_broken = true`` will transitively disable tests for all combinations of features.
 Sometimes this is correct e.g. if the test actually breaks for all features.
 Sometimes this is *not* correct,